-How would Lafayette and other communities outside of Lebanon benefit from building a water pipeline from Lafayette to Lebanon?
+How will communities outside of Lebanon benefit from building a water pipeline from Lafayette to Lebanon?

-Greater Lafayette and the surrounding areas will have additional water capacity to expand exponentially for decades to come.
-Cities and towns from the Lafayette area to central Indiana will be able to tap into the

-LEAP LEBANON FREQUENTLY ASKED QUESTION EAP Lebanon + Water Pipeline pipeline to have the resources to execute housing and economic development projects that they currently don't have the resources to do due to projected lack of water.
+Greater Lafayette and the surrounding areas will have water capacity to expand exponentially for decades to come.
+Cities and towns from the Lafayette area to central Indiana will be able to tap into the pipeline to have the resources to execute housing and economic development projects that they currently don't have the resources to do due to projected lack of water.
 The water pipeline would also unlock heavy water user economic development projects that the state cannot currently compete for, including future-focused industries like microelectronics.